Aeroluna/LunaCoopMod/README.md

 Unsurprisingly, autocasting the shield restoring Blink when out of shields is strong.

+- Fixed a bug where Strike from the Shadows would increase the cost of abilities that use energy over time (i.e. Cloak).

+Funny that this passive could *nerf* some units.

 ## Karax

 - Implemented [Maguro's Karax 2.0](https://www.maguro.one/p/karax.html) with some changes listed below.